holgerbrandl/kalasim/docs/userguide/docs/state.md

 ## Process interaction with `wait()`

-A component can wait for a state to get a certain value.
-In its most simple form :
+A component can [wait](component.md#wait) for a state to get a certain value.
+In its most simple form this is done with

 ```kotlin
 yield(wait(dooropen, true))
 ```

-Once the dooropen state is `true`, the component will continue.
+Once the `dooropen` state is `true`, the component will continue.

-As with request() it is possible to set a timeout with fail_at or fail_delay :
+As with [`request`](component.md#request) it is possible to set a timeout with `failAt` or `failDelay` :

 ```kotlin
 yield(wait(dooropen, true, failDelay=10.0))
 if(failed) print("impatient ...")
 ```

-In the above example we tested for a state to be true.
+In the above example we tested for a state to be `true`.

-There are three ways to test for a value:
+There are two ways to test for a value

+* Value testing
+* Predicate testing

-### Value testing
+### Value Testing

-It is possible to test for a certain value :
+It is possible to test for a certain value:

 ```kotlin
 yield(wait(light, "green"))